University of Greenwich

 • You will be placed in a NHS trust for the three-year course, although you will have the opportunity to change your placement area for part of Year 3.

-• We are currently developing a brand-new simulation suite where you will be able to practice and develop your skills and knowledge in a safe environment.
+• You will be able to practice and develop your skills and knowledge in our brand-new simulation suite.

 Jobs & Career Perspectives